AAS Associate Program

 - Arranging for hospital admissions and laboratory services

 - Handling correspondences, billing and basic practice finances.

 Medical Assisting students partake in a clinical practicum seminar which allows for hands-on experience in a real-world work environment.
 These externship hours help students gain confidence with the practical skills needed to succeed after graduation as well as provide an opportunity for professional networking.
-Upon successful completion of our program, students will be eligible to take four (4) certification exams: National Certified Medical Office Assistant (NCMOA) Certified Medical Reimbursement Specialist (CMRS), Certified Coding Associate (CCA) and Registered Medical Assistant (RMA).
+Upon successful completion of our program, students will be eligible to take up to five (5) certification exams: Certified Clinical Medical Assistant (CCMA), Certified Medical Administrative Assistant (CMAA), Certified Medical Reimbursement Specialist (CMRS) and Certified Billing and Coding Specialist (CBCS) and Registered Medical Assistant (RMA).
 Medical Assisting graduates are ideal candidates for bachelor’s degree programs in fields like Healthcare Management and Healthcare Informatics.